kmpoirier/Python-Project/README.md

 - Lastly, the Protein class calculates the total hydrobicity and total molecular weight of the amino acid sequence.
 This file also includes doc tests that tests every function of each class.

 ## PythonProject_2025.ipynb:
-- a Jupyter Notebook that tests Seq class, DNA class, RNA class and Protein class from Poirier_OOP_FinalProj_2025.py.
+- a Jupyter Notebook that tests Seq class, DNA class, RNA class and Protein class from Poirier_OOP_FinalProj_2025.py

 ## PoirierPythonRefresher.py:
-- a Python lab exercise that includes making functions on calculating weight matrix which is the probability of each nucleotide at a position, a function that finds a motif of interest and a function that calculates Bray-Curtis Dissimilarity matrix.
+- a Python lab exercise that includes making functions on calculating weight matrix which is the probability of each nucleotide at a position, a function that finds a motif of interest and a function that calculates Bray-Curtis Dissimilarity matrix

 ## PoirierPandasScipyPractice-1.ipynb:
-- a Jupyter notebook that goes through a tutorial to understand Pandas and Scipy statistical methods.
+- a Jupyter notebook that goes through a tutorial to understand Pandas and Scipy statistical methods